The Reeve History & Cultural Resource Center is home to the Westfield, New Jersey, Historical Society. It houses the

 The circa-1740 Miller-Cory House was acquired by the Society in 1971.
 Located at 614 Mountain Avenue, it is operated as a “living museum” and staffed by Miller Cory House Museum volunteers.

 Both the Reeve House and the Miller-Cory House are registered as national and state historic sites.

 The Society also has an extensive collection, stored at our Archive, and open to the public on Tuesday mornings 10 am. to 12 pm. at the Westfield Board of Education Building, 302 Elm Street, Rooms 300 to 302.

 Please continue to support the Westfield Historical Society!
 Renew your Membership today!

-Remember to renew your membership for 2015!
+Remember to renew your membership for 2016!
 We need your help to maintain the Reeve History & Cultural Resource Center and Miller Cory Historic sites!
 Keeping these historic structures in good shape takes a fiscal commitment.
 Your membership also helps us bring you lectures and events that celebrate our Nation's History and educate the next generation as to Westfield's role in History.
 Please don't upset this little guy telling him that he can't learn about our town history!
 Don't delay - Renew Today!